-Anneliese DeDiemar (Imagination Stage, Equipment Leasing and Finance Foundation), Kristen McCurdy (Maryland Federation of Art), Luther Wright (Visual Artist)
+Anneliese DeDiemar (Imagination Stage, Equipment Leasing and Finance Foundation), Kristen McCurdy (Maryland Federation of Art), Elizabeth Kendall (Visual Artist)

 Artists and organizations are living in a constant state of change.
 Every work and project needs to be adapted based on needs of a community.
 Join these panelists for a discussion on successes, challenges, opportunities, and trends seen through the lens of an arts marketer.